rogerpadilla/nukak-website/docs/entities-inheritance.md

    * so the type of the identifier can always be type-safe
    * (the identifiers named as `id` or `_id` are auto-inferred).
    */
-  [idKey]?: 'uuid';
+  [idKey]?: 'pk';

   /**
    * an entity can override the ID Field and still inherit the others
    * columns/relations from its parent entity.
-   * 'onInsert' callback can be used to specify a custom mechanism for
+   * 'onInsert' property can be used to specify a custom mechanism for
    * auto-generating the primary-key's value when inserting.
    */
   @Id({ onInsert: uuidv4 })
-  uuid?: string;
+  pk?: string;

   @Field()
   name?: string;

   @Field()
   description?: string;
 }